diku-dk/futhark/docs/c-api.rst

 that are created with a ``new`` function, or returned from an entry point, *must* at some point be freed manually.
-Values are internally reference counted, so even for entry points that return their input unchanged, you should still free both the input and the output - this will not result in a double free.
+Values are internally reference counted, so even for entry points that return their input unchanged, you must still free both the input and the output - this will not result in a double free.

 .. c:struct:: futhark_i32_1d